jamhed/pi-redux-js/README.md

 sample file is located in conf/requirejs.js file.
 There we define relative to real paths mapping and requirejs "shims" -- workarounds for non-AMD modules.

+Third-party modules used by PI should live in pi/ prefix like shown below:

 Example:

 ```